The 5 trigger phrases every leader should stop using

 As business leaders, the cycle starts with us.
 If we stop judging ourselves, we’ll naturally stop judging others.
 And if you find yourself repeating these trigger phrases, it’s time to rethink your leadership strategy.

 More than ever, we need transformational leaders who are inspired to unlock everyone’s potential, including their own.
-It starts with trust earned through your conscious and unconscious actions and conversations.
+It starts with trust earned through conscious and unconscious actions and conversations.
 Your team is always watching.
 You must hold yourself accountable and lead by example.
 As a result, you create a safe space for everyone, but especially those with a mental diagnosis.

 Nichole Kelly is the VP of growth at Windward Consulting where she focuses on elevating and demonstrating value and competitive advantage to Fortune 1,000 companies.
 Kelly also holds leadership positions at RedMonocle and Helix Market Research and is an organizational change expert and thought leader who created The Bipolar Executive to be a voice in the conversation on mental wellness in corporate America.